-- → States should consider supporting the establishment of publicly available family mediator lists through which specialist mediators can be identified. - disputes, States should consider encouraging the establishment, on a national or supranational level, of publicly available family mediator lists through which specialist mediators and mediation services can be identified.
-If Ideally, these lists should include the mediators' contact details, information about their field(s) of speciality, training, language skills, intercultural competence and experience. - 107 States can also facilitate the provision of information on specialised international family mediation services available in their jurisdiction through a Central Contact Point on international family mediation.
-153
+- States should consider supporting the establishment of publicly available family mediator lists through which specialist mediators can be identified. - 97.
+With a view to promoting the establishment of mediation structures for cross-border family disputes, States should consider encouraging the establishment, on a national or supra-national level, of publicly available family mediator lists through which specialist mediators can be identified.
+Ideally, these lists should include the mediators' contact details, information about their field(s) of speciality, training, language skills, intercultural competence and experience.